 Why?
 Because cannabis gets you high.
 And most people don't want to be high.
 They have bills to pay.
 Business meetings to attend.
 Kids to watch.
 Dinners to cook.
 Can't be walking around smokin' weed.

-What most people don't know, because it's been a quiet whisper in the larger pro-cannabis movement, is that cannabis in low doses is making a dramatic difference in the day-to-day lives of people suffering from anxiety and insomnia.
-Low doses reduce the psychoactive effects of the drug and help people manage stress and improve sleep.
+What most people don't know is that cannabis in low doses is making a difference in the day-to-day lives of people suffering from a variety of conditions.
+Low doses reduce the psychoactive effects of the drug and can help people lower their stress levels and improve sleep.
 And low-dose options are available in more traditional methods of administration, such as liquid tinctures and capsules.
 These forms of administration will seem more familiar to the drugs you are used to seeing dispensed in traditional pharmacies and retail outlets.